dimsemenov/PhotoSwipe/docs/native-fullscreen-on-open.md

 sidebar_label: Native fullscreen on open
 ---

+There is [an unoficial fullscreen plugin by @arnowelzel](https://github.com/arnowelzel/photoswipe-fullscreen) that might be useful.

 You may use asynchronous initialization to open gallery in fullscreen mode right away.
 Fullscreen API is [supported in all major browsers](https://caniuse.com/#feat=fullscreen), except mobile Safari.
 Fullscreen in mobile Chrome on Android works exceptionally well in landscape orientation as it removes toolbars.

 To implement it, create a promise that is resolved after fullscreen mode is entered and pass it to lightbox as an `openPromise` option.